 Rarely fatal, but relapse can occur with debilitating and economically devastating effects.
-It is considered a class B bioterrorist agent, is easily spread by aerosol, and is a significant hazard in microbiology laboratories.
+It is considered a bioterrorist agent, is easily spread by aerosol, and is a significant hazard in microbiology laboratories.

-The disease can affect any organ system and therefore presents in a variety of ways, especially as a prolonged fever of unknown origin, with associated rheumatic features in about 50% of cases.
-Diagnosis is based on clinical presentation and laboratory tests.
+Can affect any organ system and therefore presents in a variety of ways, especially as a prolonged fever of unknown origin, with associated rheumatic features.

 Combination antibiotic therapy is the mainstay of treatment and should be used for prolonged periods to prevent relapse of symptoms.
 There is disagreement about the optimum treatment regimen.

-Brucellosis is a zoonotic disease that can affect various organs, tissues, and systems.
+A zoonotic disease that can affect various organs, tissues, and systems.
 In humans it is caused by Brucella species including B melitensis , B abortus , B suis , and B canis (and more rarely by B pinnipediae , B cetaceae , and B inopinata BO1 ), which are pleomorphic gram-negative bacteria transmitted to humans from animal reservoirs.
-Most cases of brucellosis in Northern Europe and North America are acquired overseas and/or from consuming unpasteurized milk products including cheese.
 The disease tends to relapse and can rarely become chronic, although the definition and classification of chronic brucellosis remains controversial.
 Brucella species are considered class B bioterrorist agents, due to the ease of infection through the inhalation of organisms.

 Senior Lecturer (Honorary Consultant)